- Recommended

 Discover the best of Peñíscola — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Peñíscola trip today.

-Private museum dedicated to illusion and magic, created by magician Yunke.
-Popular with families and visitors looking for a different indoor attraction in the old town.
+Private museum dedicated to illusion and stage magic, created by magician Yunke.
+Popular for interactive exhibits and family-friendly visits.

 Traditional Valencian rice cooked in rich fish stock, often served with alioli.
-A classic coastal dish popular in Peñíscola for its deep seafood flavor.
+A classic coastal dish closely tied to local fishing culture.

-Well-known seafood and rice restaurant in Peñíscola, appreciated for paella, fresh fish, and a polished dining room near the seafront.
+Well-known seafood and rice restaurant in Peñíscola, appreciated for paella, fresh fish, and a classic coastal dining atmosphere.

 Prices are moderate for Spain.
-Dining is reasonable, but beachfront spots and summer stays cost more.
+Casual dining is affordable, while seafront hotels and summer stays cost more.

 Find answers to the most common questions about traveling from Tossa de Mar to Peñíscola by ferry.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest ferry, the cheapest option, or tips for making the most of your visit at Peñíscola, this guide helps you travel smarter and with confidence.